Towards a Multimodal Charging Network: Joint Planning of Charging Stations and Battery Swapping Stations for Electrified Ride-Hailing Fleets: Mathematical Formulation

 \section{Mathematical Formulation}

-We consider a platform that operates a mixed fleet of EVs and gasoline vehicles to provide on-demand ride-hailing services over the transportation network.
-To support EV charging, the platform collaborates with charging infrastructure providers\footnote{This is to emulate a coalition of ride-hailing platforms and infrastructure providers, which follows the industry practice.
-For example, DiDi and BP also join forces to build an EV charging network in China \cite{BP_and_Didi}.
-Charging network provider Wallbox partners with Uber to install charging stations for Uber drivers \cite{evgo}.
-Ample teams up with Sally, an EV fleet operator, to deploy swapping stations for ride-hailing and other service vehicles in metropolitan cities in the US \cite{ample_and_sally}. } to devise a long-term infrastructure investment plan over $T$ stages (e.g, each stage corresponds to 1 year) subject to a budget\footnote{The budget may come from financial subsidies of the government, which intend to promote the development of charging infrastructure.
-These subsidies are common in various jurisdictions \cite{protocal,EV_europe}}.
-At each stage, the platform determines how many charging stations and/or battery swapping stations to be constructed, where to deploy the charging infrastructure, and how to operate the ride-hailing fleet under the existing infrastructure network.
-Overall, the platform makes both planning and operational decisions to maximize its cumulative profit over the entire planning horizon.
-This section details a mathematical model for the optimal deployment of multimodal charging networks to support the electrification of ride-hailing fleets.
+We consider a platform that offers on-demand ride-hailing services using an EV fleet over a transportation network.
+To facilitate EV charging, the platform collaborates with charging infrastructure providers to devise a long-term infrastructure deployment strategy spanning $T$ stages,\footnote{This is to emulate a coalition of ride-hailing platforms and infrastructure providers, which follows the industry practice.
+For example, Didi and BP also join forces to build an EV charging network in China \cite{BP_and_Didi}.
+Charging network provider Wallbox partners with Uber to install charging stations for Uber drivers \cite{wallbox}.
+Ample teams up with Sally, an EV fleet operator, to deploy swapping stations for ride-hailing and other service vehicles in metropolitan cities in the US \cite{ample_and_sally}.} each corresponding to a duration of 1-2 year, while subject to a limited budget.\footnote{The budget may come from government financial subsidies aimed at promoting charging infrastructure development, which is common in various jurisdictions \cite{protocal}\cite{EV_europe}.} At each stage, the platform determines how many charging stations and/or battery swapping stations to build, where to deploy charging infrastructure, and how to price ride-hailing services under the existing infrastructure network, etc. Note that infrastructure planning decisions are typically made on a timescale of years, whereas operational decisions, influenced by time-varying travel demand, impact market outcomes on a much shorter timescale, ranging from minutes to hours.
+In this light, the steady-state equilibrium at each stage is assumed to inform infrastructure planning.
+This assumption is commonly made in many existing works on ride-hailing markets \cite{liu_regulatory_2022}\cite{zhou_competition_2022}\cite{ma_optimal_2021}.
+The remainder of this section details a mathematical model for the optimal deployment of a multimodal charging network.